btakita/philosophy/src/feeling.md

 ## [Ontology](./ontology.md)

-An [Entity's](./entity.md) internal, input, or output [signals](./signal.md) that influences the Entity's state of being.
+An [Entity's](./entity.md) internal [signal](./signal.md) that influences the Entity's state of being.

 ## [Axiology](./axiology.md)

-Thoughts are feelings.

 All [entities](./entity.md) have feeling, as all entities are able to interpret [signals](./signal.md).

 Related to [awareness](./awareness.md) and [consciousness](./consciousness.md).

+Feelings are motivating forces/signals that compel one to act/think.

+### Thoughts

+Thoughts are feelings.

 ### Humans